Close

 Challenge #3: Mismatched Information Across Documents

-The Solution: Create a master document outlining your exact purpose before completing any forms.
+The Solution: Filling out the visa application form correctly and completely is crucial.
+Any missing or incorrect information can lead to rejection.
+Double-check all your answers and ensure they match the supporting documents you provide.
+Create a master document outlining your exact purpose before completing any forms.
 Ensure every document—application form, invitation letter, cover letter, and supporting documents—tells the same coherent story using consistent terminology.

 Extension and Conversion Options